00-Evan/00-Evan.github.io/_posts/2020/2020-06-27-shattered-pixel-dungeon-v081.md

 - 20+ bugfixes

 Buffs:
-- Rework/buff to ring of wealth
+- Rework/buff to Ring of Wealth
 - Buffs to Assassin and Sniper
-- Various QoL and buff changes to wand of warding
+- Various QoL and buff changes to Wand of Warding
 - 11 misc. item buffs

 Nerfs:
 - 9 misc. item nerfs
-- nerfs to greataxe and defense-granting weapons
+- nerfs to Greataxe and defense-granting weapons
 ```